 - Whole cooked tomatoes - 1/3 of a 32-oz can, break up the tomatoes with your fingers as they go in, reserve the tomato juice to add if necessary

 - Diced tomatoes - 1/3 of a 14-oz can

 - Tomato sauce - 1/3 of an 8-oz can

 - Tony Chachere's Creole Seasoning - to taste

 - Fresh Shrimp, in shell, but cut to make it easy to remove from shell - 1 1/2 to 2 lbs (Remove shells and store shrimp in ice water while shelling.)

 - Lemon juice - juice of half a lemon for each lb of shrimp

-Becca with the Creole seasoning 5 While the jambalaya is cooking, taste frequently and adjust seasonings.
+5 Adjust seasonings: While the jambalaya is cooking, taste frequently and adjust seasonings.
 Becca likes her jambalaya pretty hot; she says, "If you're not sweat'n, it's not hot enough!"
-She adds Tony Chacher's Creole seasoning to bring up the heat.
+She adds Tony Chachere's Creole seasoning to bring up the heat.
 Add to taste.

 6 When the rice has absorbed as much moisture as it will, slowly fold in the shrimp.
 Add lemon juice (1/2 a lemon for each lb of shrimp).
 Cover and cook for 2 more minutes.
 Remove from heat and you're done.